mahi-mullapudi/timesheet-upload/README.md

 # timesheet-expenses
-Role based application to maintain time sheets and expenses of the users and their submission and reviewal process.
-Based on the user rights every user is given certain functionality to submit their Timesheets and expenses for a selected week.
-An authorized reviewer can approve/disapprove the timesheets or expenses for the week.
+Role based application to maintain time sheets and work hours of the users along with time sheet review process.
+Based on the user rights every user is given specif functionality to submit timesheet information and also upload approved Timesheets for a selected week.
+An authorized reviewer can approve/disapprove the timesheets information by providing comments.

 ## Technologies
-This application make use of the latest and most optimized technology stack following MVC architecture using Spring Boot for the service and data access layers and Angular4 for the frontend.
-For logging slf4j-log4j, maven for the build, mockito-junit4 for the testing.
+This application make use of the latest and most optimized technology stack following MVC architecture using Spring Boot.
+This application also make use of Spring-web, spring-jpa, mySQL connectors, appache-commons and google-guava for utilities, slf4j-log4j for logging, project lombok to reduce boiler plate code, JSTL, Apache Tomcat embedded server,  maven for the build, mockito-junit4 for the testing.